allthroughthenight/allthroughthenight.github.io/_posts/2018-05-03-virtually-interviewed.md

 # In Closing

-Unless you actively manage a large computer systems network, or are an avid [homelab-er](https://old.reddit.com/r/homelab/), VLANs are out of scope for the average use.
+Unless you actively manage a large computer systems network, VLANs are out of scope for the average use.
 But it's prevalence is understated, and I hope you've learned a little bit by reading my little bit.